PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 A hero tells their own story while a guide understands the hero storya nd sacrifices to help them win.
 The one-two punch in communication as a professional is to say I know what you're struggling with and I can help you get out of it.

+Day 29: Talk About Your Customers Problem

+Until you start talking about your product or your brand as the solution to sombebody's problem, they won't be interested.
+The problem is the hook.
+It means that we have to keep talking about our customers' problems or they won't be interested in our products.
+But these are wasted words.
+The very first thing a professional should talk about is the problem they or their product can solve.